• Skip to primary navigation

 Understanding Emotional Bullying: Definition and Dynamics

 What exactly qualifies as emotional bullying?
-At its essence, emotional bullying is a subset of emotional abuse.
-It occurs not only in familial settings but also in places like workplaces and schools, affecting diverse relationships.
-Emotional bullying involves deliberate tactics that can leave long-lasting scars, often hard to detect and prove.
-A 2023 study by the American Psychological Association revealed that emotional bullying is linked with depression, anxiety, and diminished performance in both personal and professional settings.
+At its essence, emotional bullying is a form of emotional abuse characterized by verbal, emotional, and psychological tactics intended to dominate or belittle someone.
+This pernicious form of abuse can occur across diverse settings—be it in familial settings, workplaces, or schools.
+Emotional bullying employs deliberate tactics that often leave deep and enduring scars, which are difficult to detect and validate.
+According to a 2023 study by the American Psychological Association, emotional bullying is directly linked with depression, anxiety, and decreased performance in both personal and professional life.

 Edel Jarboe’s Insightful Take on Emotional Bullies

-Edel Jarboe, in her influential book “I’m Rubber and You’re Glue: Handling Emotional Bullies,” describes these offenders as those who exercise power through fear-inducing behaviors.
-Tactics such as verbal abuse, sarcasm, exclusion, and public shaming are highlighted.
-Particularly pervasive in workplaces, these acts often aim to undermine and publicly humiliate the victim, sometimes crossing into remarks that are racially or sexually offensive.
+Edel Jarboe, renowned for her influential book “I’m Rubber and You’re Glue: Handling Emotional Bullies,” characterizes emotional bullies as those who wield power through fear-inducing behaviors.
+Key tactics such as verbal abuse, sarcasm, exclusion, and public shaming are often noted.
+These behaviors are especially prevalent in workplace environments, aiming to undermine and publicly humiliate victims and, sometimes, crossing the line into racially or sexually offensive remarks.

 The Psychological and Physical Repercussions of Emotional Bullying

-Emotional bullying doesn’t just harm your mind; it impacts your body as well.
-The stress induced by chronic emotional bullying can parallel physiological responses akin to physical violence, situating it as a form of social violence.
-Statistics from the University of South Australia emphasize that ongoing bullying exacerbates mental health issues, with victims often battling depression, low self-esteem, and social withdrawal.
+Emotional bullying is more than just a mental assault; it stretches its harmful effects to the physical realm as well.
+Chronic stress from ongoing emotional bullying can lead to physiological responses similar to those experienced from physical violence, marking it as a profound form of social violence.
+Drawing from statistics from the University of South Australia, chronic exposure to bullying significantly exacerbates mental health issues, leaving victims grappling with depression, diminished self-esteem, and a tendency towards social withdrawal.

 Addressing Emotional Bullying: Pathways to Empowerment